juribeparada/MMDVM_HS/BUILD.md

     https://github.com/rogerclarkmelbourne/Arduino_STM32/tree/ZUMspot

-Unzip and change the extracted folder name "Arduino_STM32-ZUMSpot" to "Arduino_STM32"
+Unzip and change the extracted folder name "Arduino_STM32-ZUMspot" to "Arduino_STM32"

 Copy Arduino_STM32 folder in:

     My Documents/Arduino/hardware

-Connect the ZUMSpot USB to your PC.
+Connect the ZUMspot USB to your PC.
 Install the USB Mapple driver using the bat file:

     My Documents/Arduino/hardware/Arduino_STM32/drivers/win/install_drivers.bat
     (you may also check: http://wiki.stm32duino.com/index.php?title=Windows_driver_installation)

-You have to be sure that Windows detect your ZUMSpot as an USB serial device COMx (please see Windows Device Manager)
+You have to be sure that Windows detect your ZUMspot as an USB serial device COMx (please see Windows Device Manager)

 Download the source (zip file) of MMDVM_HS from: